m1chaelaT/HSTreeVisualizer/README.md

 ## Input JSON file

-The visualizer accepts a structured JSON file describing a HS-tree.
+The visualizer takes a JSON file describing an HS-tree as input.

 ### Required Structure